manuel-192/m-m/PKGBUILDs/wallpaper-changer/README.md

 File `/etc/wallpaper-changer.conf` contains available configurations like folders and time period as mentioned above.<br>
 This file includes documentation about the configuration in comments.

+User can create a personal configuration in file `~/.config/wallpapwer-changer.conf` as well.
+The contents can be copied from the system's config file.
+Only the personal file will be used if it exists.